Luca-Menghini/ESMscales-workplaceStress/README.md

 - `S5_processedData` (available from OSF): GDPR-compliant processed data generaded by running the `S2` script on the raw data files.
 These can be used to reproduce the data analysis report in `S3` by using the associated Rmd script.

 - `S6_ESMprotocol&scales` (available from OSF): Detailed description of the experience sampling methods protocol used in the study, including the JSON protocol used with the [Sensus mobile application](https://predictive-technology-laboratory.github.io/sensus/), and the evaluated scales (Italian items and English translations).

+### Notes
+1. The chunks of R code in the first part of the Rmd script are set with `eval = FALSE` to save computational time while generating the report.
+To reproduce the full report, set `eval = TRUE` or contact the first author to obtain the `TDS_PARAMETERS.RData`, `TCS_PARAMETERS.RData`, and `MDMQ_PARAMETERS.RData` files (too large to be shared here).